 Additionally, I am concerned about the amount of student debt that confronts many young people and their families upon graduation.
 For those receiving federal student loans, I encourage you to learn more by visiting this link.

-I have been proud to support our local colleges and universities: William Patterson University, Montclair State University, Bloomfield College, Drew University, Farleigh Dickinson University, the College of St. Elizabeth, Caldwell College, the County College of Morris, Passaic County Community College, Sussex County Community College, Princeton, Rutgers, New Jersey Institute of Technology, and Stevens Institute of Technology.
+I have been proud to support our local colleges and universities: William Patterson University, Montclair State University, Bloomfield College, Drew University, Farleigh Dickinson University, the College of St. Elizabeth, Caldwell University, the County College of Morris, Passaic County Community College, Sussex County Community College, Princeton, Rutgers, New Jersey Institute of Technology, and Stevens Institute of Technology.

 For more information about all the schools in northern New Jersey, please click here.
 For more information about federal education programs, please click here.